acmei/Guide-for-Transplants/transplant_guide.md

 Quieter more chill area of Seattle, that's a little more pricey.
 Located right by Seattle Center (home of EMP Museum and the Space Needle).
 Parking/traffic can be rough in this area because of all the events at the Seattle center, but it is a nice central place to live and sometimes you can find studios or one bedrooms in this area in slightly older buildings which can make it more affordable.

 **Belltown**
 Right next to downtown Seattle, so it's wonderfully located.
 Lots of restaurants, bars, shops and very walkable.
 Mostly flat, unlike other neighborhoods.
-It can get a bit rowdy, especially on weekend nights, and some complain that's it's sketchy.
+It can get a bit rowdy, especially on weekend nights.
 Most of the housing in this area is in tall apartment buildings, and it is going to be one of the more expensive areas to live, though every once and a while something reasonable will come up.

 **Beacon Hill**
 Some places in this neighborhood will be close to the light rail station, which makes it an easy commute into downtown (and also to the airport).
 It is further south than most of the neighborhoods listed here, but especially if you are close to the light rail, a house here can be cheaper and a good find.
 There are a couple little retail areas around the light rail with a grocery store, coffee shops, a library and a few bars and restaurants.